frc1747/AprilTag-Vision-2023/README.md

  - `pip install mediapipe`

 ## Authors
-Created by FRC Team 1747 and all respective contributors
+Created by FRC Team 1747 and all respective contributors.